From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 “I can swear my life on it.
-The baby’s Ken’s.”
+Ken’s the father.”

 “Oh, how I wish it’s true.”
 Elizabeth looked heavenwards.

 Katelyn bit her lower lip to suppress a smile.
 Justin would be crushed.
 That’ll be the end of him and Gisela.
-“How terrible, I feel sorry for him.
-What an embarrassment!”
+"Oh, poor Justin.
+What an embarrassment."